Craig Kilborn: The Daily Show

 In 1996, Kilborn became host of The Daily Show on Comedy Central.
 During his three-year tenure, The Daily Show was named "Best Late Night Comedy" by TV Guide.
 Kilborn was also nominated for a CableACE Award for Outstanding Entertainment Host.
 Some recurring features Kilborn created at The Daily Show included: "5 Questions", "Moment for Us", "Dance, Dance, Dance", and "Your Moment of Zen" (later hosts would continue to use the latter feature).

 In a 1997 interview with Esquire, Kilborn made jokes regarding Daily Show head writer Lizz Winstead, saying, "To be honest, Lizz does find me very attractive.
 If I wanted her to blow me, she would."
 Kilborn apologized publicly and pointed out that the remarks were "said in jest", but he was suspended for a week.
 Winstead left the show in January 1998.

 In 1998, CBS and David Letterman's production company, Worldwide Pants, selected Kilborn to replace Tom Snyder as host of The Late Late Show to run after Late Show with David Letterman.
 His final Daily Show episode aired on December 17, 1998, ending a 386-episode tenure.
 On January 11, 1999, Jon Stewart replaced Kilborn as host of The Daily Show.
-By the time of Kilborn's departure, only one original correspondent, Beth Littleford, stayed with Stewart.
-She would depart in May 2000.

 On Jon Stewart's last Daily Show episode August 6, 2015, Kilborn made a cameo appearance as "Host Emeritus".
 It was his first appearance on the show since he left as host.

 In a 2020 interview with The Athletic, Kilborn reflected on his time on The Daily Show, stating that he "had a blast" doing the show and that he was "living in New York City, hosting a comedy show, and sipping martinis at the illustrious 21 Club."
 He also said he "wasn't hired at Comedy Central to do a politics-heavy show, and he "would never do one — I have no interest."
 Kilborn credited The Daily Show for leading him to his dream job of hosting a traditional late-night show.
 He also said, "The Daily Show was innocently set up in a different way — they didn't hire the host first – so we inherited each other.
 Fortunately, most of the people were a good fit and supportive.
 But as much as I enjoyed it, I was always a short timer.
 It wasn't my show, and I wanted to do a network traditional hour format as opposed to a half-hour news parody."

+In a 2026 interview on Rich Eisen's “This is SportsCenter” Podcast, Kilborn called The Daily Show “easily the most dysfunctional place I’ve worked” and said he “knew it was produced the wrong way because after I left for CBS, the problems remained and the executive producer, Madeleine Smithberg, got to work with her favorite host, Jon Stewart, and she was fired.
+She thought it was her show.”
+Kilborn added that late night shows “are host-driven shows.
+It’s pretty basic."